walkero-gr/quicktabs/README.txt

 *******************************************************************************

-quicktabs
+Quicktabs

 Description:
 -------------------------------------------------------------------------------

 This module provides a form for admins to create a block of tabbed content by selecting a view, a node, a block or an existing Quicktabs instance as the content of each tab.
 The module can be extended to display other types of content.

 Installation & Use: